joelhi/imlet-rs/README.md

 ## Overview

-**Imlet** is a Rust library for implicit geometry generation using the marching cubes algorithm.
-It provides a flexible and efficient toolkit for creating complex 3D models defined by mathematical functions.
-Models are defined as computations graphs which allow for combining various distance fields and custom operations to enable the generation of complex functions and shapes.
+**Imlet** is a Rust library for generating implicit geometry using the marching cubes algorithm.
+It provides tools for creating 3D models defined by mathematical functions.
+In **Imlet**, models are represented as computation graphs, allowing for the combination of various distance fields (SDFs) and custom operations to generate complex shapes and functions.

-The library is using the marching cubes algorithm based on the logic by [Paul Bourke](https://paulbourke.net/geometry/polygonise/).
+The library uses the marching cubes algorithm, following the approach by [Paul Bourke](https://paulbourke.net/geometry/polygonise/), to convert these mathematical representations into polygonal meshes.

 ## Features